Nervosys/Botnix/docs/languages-frameworks/python.section.md

 #### Installing Python and packages {#installing-python-and-packages}

-The Nix and NixOS manuals explain how packages are generally installed.
+The Nix and Botnix manuals explain how packages are generally installed.
 In the case of Python and Nix, it is important to make a distinction between whether the package is considered an application or a library.

-Applications on Nix are typically installed into your user profile imperatively using `nix-env -i`, and on NixOS declaratively by adding the package name to `environment.systemPackages` in `/etc/nixos/configuration.nix`.
+Applications on Nix are typically installed into your user profile imperatively using `nix-env -i`, and on Botnix declaratively by adding the package name to `environment.systemPackages` in `/etc/botnix/configuration.nix`.
 Dependencies such as libraries are automatically installed and should not be installed explicitly.